telosnetwork/telos-docs/docs/dapps/api/indexer.md

 ## Topics filter

-Two routes implement a filter by topics
+Two routes implement a filter by topics:

+- /contract/{ADDRESS}/logs
+- /event/{EVENT}/logs

 #### Single topic
 `{"topics[1]": {"_eq": "0x077511a636ba1f10551cc7b89c13ff66a6ac9344e8a917527817a9690b15af7a"}}`